Combat Arms Earplug Problems May Have Placed Veterans At Risk of Hearing Loss, Tinnitus

-Justice Department officials say that 3M sold its Combat Arms Earplugs Version 2 (CAEv2) to the Defense Logistics Agency with knowledge that the products may be too short to properly fit in users’ ears, resulting in a risk that the seal may be lost and exposure veterans to hearing damage.
+Justice Department officials say 3M sold its Combat Arms Earplugs Version 2 (CAEv2) to the Defense Logistics Agency knowing the products may be too short to properly fit in users’ ears, resulting in a risk that the seal may be lost and expose veterans to hearing damage.

 The defective Combat Arms Earplugs, which are now discontinued, may have caused U.S. soldiers who trusted their equipment to work properly to suffer tinnitus, hearing loss and other ear problems.
 This means that not only did the U.S. military pay out for earplugs that did not work, but also likely had to pay for medical expenses that could have been avoided.

 In July 2018, 3M and the Department of Justice reached a $9.1 million agreement to resolve allegations against the company.
 The case came due to a lawsuit filed in May 2016 under the qui tam, or whistleblower, provisions of the False Claims Act.
 As part of the law, the whistleblower will receive just under $2 million.